World Series predictions: Houston Astros vs. Los Angeles Dodgers

 Here’s how our baseball writers and editors see the 2017 World Series between the Houston Astros and Los Angeles Dodgers:

-Eduardo A. Encina, Orioles reporter
+Eduardo Encina, Orioles reporter

 Astros in 7